adomi-io/odoo/README.md

 git clone git@github.com:adomi-io/odoo.git
 ```

-`cd` into the cloned repository
+`cd` into the `tests` folder of the cloned repository

 `cd ./odoo/tests`

-From the tests folder, run the unit test script
+From the `tests` folder, run the unit test script

 ```sh
 `./tests/unit-tests.sh`